 First aid credentials carry a lot of responsibility in workplace and community settings.
-The attainments gained in Provide Basic Emergency Life Support (HLTAID002) are no exception, as the course provides comprehensive instruction related to life-saving techniques used in a wide range of emergency situations.
+The attainments gained in Provide Basic Emergency Life Support (HLTAID010) are no exception, as the course provides comprehensive instruction related to life-saving techniques used in a wide range of emergency situations.
 Accidents and injuries can occur anywhere and at any time, and Provide Basic Emergency Life Support saves lives in more ways than most people realise.

 Although the course takes only 6 hours, participants learn resuscitation and revival skills that are useful for a lifetime.
-Provide Basic Emergency Life Support delivers incredible returns for a small investment, and Real First Aid instructors are dedicated to delivering first aid knowledge for the benefit of all Australians.
+Provide Basic Emergency Life Support delivers incredible returns for a small investment, and Real Response instructors are dedicated to delivering first aid knowledge for the benefit of all Australians.
 This course, previously known as Level 1 First Aid, is a nationally accredited first aid qualification trusted by employers across a wide range of industries.

 How Do You Provide Emergency Life Support?

 Real Response equipment and techniques are the same as those used by emergency services personnel to save lives.
 First aid study is a serious undertaking, ultimately empowering graduates with confidence to take decisive emergency action whenever it’s required.
 Real Response simulations are realistic scenarios where Provide Basic Emergency Life Support knowledge is applied, providing practical experience and comprehension in a dynamic, enjoyable environment.

 The ability to provide emergency life support is dependent on first aid training, and Real Response attainments are used in a broad spectrum of situations such as cardiac emergencies, respiratory emergencies, shock, anaphylaxis, and many more life-threatening situations.
 Each step of emergency life support is crucial and time is precious, making Real Response the chosen provider for people wanting a thorough understanding of Basic Emergency Life Support principles and practices.